Rembrandt: The Night Watch

-Rembrandt painted The Militia Company of Captain Frans Banning Cocq, known as The Night Watch, between 1640 and 1642, and it became his most famous work.
+Rembrandt painted The Militia Company of Captain Frans Banninck Cocq, known as The Night Watch, between 1640 and 1642, and it became his most famous work.
 The piece was commissioned for the new hall of the Kloveniersdoelen, the musketeer branch of the civic militia.
 Rembrandt departed from convention on both narrative painting and portraits, which ordered that such genre pieces should be stately and formal.
 Instead, he created a complex layering of figures in a dramatic depiction of an action, the firing of a musket, affecting some of the characters but not others.
 The painting is not set at night, its darkness being caused by ageing; and it is not of a watch or patrol, but a ceremony.

 The painting has received many interpretations; if as Joseph Manca suggests it was meant to function at multiple levels, many of the interpretations may be correct.
 Thus, unlike in a conventional narrative painting, the people depicted are represented in lifelike individual portraits.
 The style seems to show a real event in a real place, but its complex structure appears contrived or theatrical, while the street setting is invented.
 It can be seen as a picture of a militia charged with keeping order, but it equally looks like a disorderly scene.
 It alludes to serious works like The School of Athens by Raphael, and has been seen as humorous or parodic.
 Manca suggests that the calmness of the two officers in the foreground, continuing to carry out their duty despite the disturbance behind them, indicates their "moral excellence"; certainly, their status is clearly indicated, even flattered.